 Through exploration of civic needs and compassionate response, our students are exposed to real world conditions.

-Below are some service opportunities available this semester.
+Below are some available service & leadership opportunities.

-If you have any questions, please contact Melissa Leigh Grau.
+If you have any questions, please contact Kathryn Strobel.
 The sign-up form is below the service descriptions.

 At Dominican College, we are committed to caring for our community.
 Meals on Wheels delivers more than just food to our local senior neighbors.
 Our delivery volunteers help this population to live healthier, more nourished lives in the comfort of their own homes.

 Due to physical distancing regulations, Meals on Wheels volunteering for Fall 2020 Semester will be structured differently.
 Rather than registering to accompany a driver on our route, you can register to deliver meals on your own (if you are over 21 and van certified / or if you have a legal driver’s license and would like to use your own car).

 Pickup is between 10-11am at Meals on Wheels of Rockland: 121 W Nyack Rd, Nanuet, NY 10954

 Complete the form below to register.

 The RISE program (Readiness Through Integrated Service Engagement) provides adults with disabilities an opportunity to strengthen their skills and independence through engaging in crafts and projects with our student population.
 Make service crafts that help our community while engaging with those who benefit from your relationship and connection!